Understanding Open Interest in Options Trading

 Visualizes the distribution of Open Interest across different strike prices

-Open Interest Total by Expiry
+Open Interest by strike